-Rookery Bay Reserve education staff works to educate residents and visitors from “Pre-K to Gray” about the value of this special place in a variety of ways.
+Rookery Bay Research Reserve education staff works to educate residents and visitors from “Pre-K to Gray” in a variety of ways about the value of this special place.
 Spending time in a classroom is one way to learn, but smelling, hearing and feeling the subject is a very successful experiential learning approach.
-Roughly 3,000 students are immersed in the Rookery Bay estuary every year through field trip and on-site programs such as the Estuary Explorers fourth-grade program, Rookery Bay Survivors seventh-grade program, and field-based Estuarine Studies for high school and above.
-Many adult learning opportunities are offered through educational programs at the Rookery Bay Environmental Learning Center as well as through a variety of naturalist guided tours.
+Roughly 3,000 students are immersed in the Rookery Bay estuary every year through field trip and onsite programs such as the Estuary Explorers fourth-grade program, Rookery Bay Survivors seventh-grade program and field-based Estuarine Studies for high school and older.
+Many adult learning opportunities are offered through educational programs at the Rookery Bay Environmental Learning Center, as well as through a variety of naturalist-guided tours.

 Learn more The Rookery Bay Coastal Training Program serves as a forum for Southwest Florida professionals working to resolve environmental issues of local significance.
-Through training, field education and networking, professionals benefit from science-based information, skills, and access to technology and partnerships.
-The mission of the Coastal Training program is to encourage decision-makers to take actions that promote the environmental and economic health of human and natural communities.
+Through training, field education and networking, professionals benefit from science-based information, skills and access to technology and partnerships.
+The Coastal Training Program's mission is to encourage decision-makers to take actions that promote the environmental and economic health of human and natural communities.
 A range of services are available and are aimed at a wide variety of professions.
 Learn more

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.